Sir Henry Wilson, 1st Baronet: Military education and training

 Wilson went back to the War Office as Rawlinson's assistant at the Department of Military Education and Training under General Sir Henry Hildyard.
 The three men led a committee which worked on a "Manual of Combined Training" and a "Staff Manual" which formed the basis of Field Service Regulations Part II, which was to be in force when the Army went to war in August 1914.
-With £1,600 borrowed from his father, Wilson bought a house off Marylebone Road, from whence he would often walk to the War Office in an Irish tweed suit.
-On one occasion he was allegedly mistaken for a newspaper seller and accepted the penny offered for his newspaper.
-In 1903 he became an Assistant Adjutant-General.
+With £1,600 borrowed from his father, Wilson bought a house off Marylebone Road.
+In April 1903 he became a deputy assistant adjutant general at army headquarters and then assistant adjutant general.

-In July 1903 he reflected, during the visit of French President Émile Loubet, on the need for a Franco-British alliance against the Germans who had "an increasing population & no political morals".

-At this time Wilson was becoming friendly with political figures such as Arthur Balfour (Prime Minister), Winston Churchill (who had first met Wilson, "a haggard but jocular Major [sic]", at Iniskilling Hill in February 1900), Leo Amery and Leo Maxse.
-Some of St John Brodrick's proposed reforms were criticised by the Elgin Report in August 1903 (which Wilson thought "absolutely damning").
-Brodrick was being attacked in Parliament by Conservative MPs, of whom Leo Amery was one, and to whom Wilson was feeding information.
+At this time Wilson was becoming friendly with political figures such as Arthur Balfour, Winston Churchill, Leo Amery and Leo Maxse.
+Some of St John Brodrick's proposed reforms were criticised by the Elgin Report in August 1903.
+Brodrick was being attacked in Parliament by Conservative MPs, including Amery, to whom Wilson was feeding information.